 Students 4th-6th grade are welcome to join the Bobcat Chorus.
 They perform for the student body and for parents twice a year.
 Practices are once a week before school up on the stage.

 Mrs. Hoffer will be taking point on the 1st-3rd grade production, while Mrs. Chambers will direct the 4th-6th grade production.
-Tryouts for the winter production of Ebenezer's Christmas Carol will be held September 5th-7th.
+Tryouts will be announced before the production begins.

 School of Rock (K-6th)

 High language arts students from each class will go to an enrichment class a few times a week for 30 min/day to be provided with stretching activities.

 Battle of the Books (3rd-6th)

 3rd-6th grade students will participate in the reading challenge called the Battle of the Books.
 Students will be grouped into teams of 4-5 students from their class that will participate in competitions against other teams answering questions from the books on their book list.
 The more books they read, the higher their chances are of winning the March Madness tournament that will be taking place during the first couple weeks of March.
-Last year the winning teams were invited to Momentum Indoor Rock Climbing gym and spent a couple hours with their coaches climbing and having a blast in their new Funtopia.
+Last year the winning teams were invited to go bowling at Delton Lanes.

 Reflections * (K-6th)